Standard Model: Electromagnetism

-Weak nuclear force
+Weak interaction

 The weak interaction is responsible for various forms of particle decay, such as beta decay.
 It is weak and short-range, due to the fact that the weak mediating particles, W and Z bosons, have mass.
-W bosons have electric charge and mediate interactions that change the particle type (referred to as flavour) and charge.
+W bosons have electric charge and mediate interactions that change the particle type (referred to as flavor) and charge.
 Interactions mediated by W bosons are charged current interactions.
-Z bosons are neutral and mediate neutral current interactions, which do not change particle flavour.
+Z bosons are neutral and mediate neutral current interactions, which do not change particle flavor.
 Thus Z bosons are similar to the photon, aside from them being massive and interacting with the neutrino.
 The weak interaction is also the only interaction to violate parity and CP.
 Parity violation is maximal for charged current interactions, since the W boson interacts exclusively with left-handed fermions and right-handed antifermions.

 In the Standard Model, the weak force is understood in terms of the electroweak theory, which states that the weak and electromagnetic interactions become united into a single electroweak interaction at high energies.

-Strong nuclear force
+Strong interaction

-The strong nuclear force is responsible for hadronic and nuclear binding.
+The strong interaction is responsible for hadronic and nuclear binding.
 It is mediated by gluons, which couple to color charge.
 Since gluons themselves have color charge, the strong force exhibits confinement and asymptotic freedom.
 Confinement means that only color-neutral particles can exist in isolation, therefore quarks can only exist in hadrons and never in isolation, at low energies.
 Asymptotic freedom means that the strong force becomes weaker, as the energy scale increases.
 The strong force overpowers the electrostatic repulsion of protons and quarks in nuclei and hadrons respectively, at their respective scales.

 While quarks are bound in hadrons by the fundamental strong interaction, which is mediated by gluons, nucleons are bound by an emergent phenomenon termed the residual strong force or nuclear force.
 This interaction is mediated by mesons, such as the pion.
 The color charges inside the nucleon cancel out, meaning most of the gluon and quark fields cancel out outside of the nucleon.
-However, some residue is "leaked", which appears as the exchange of virtual mesons, that causes the attractive force between nucleons.
+However, some residue is "leaked", which appears as the exchange of virtual mesons, which result in an effective attractive force between nucleons.
 The (fundamental) strong interaction is described by quantum chromodynamics, which is a component of the Standard Model.